shravasam/PythonCodingANDconfig-3-IDEs/README.md

     pytest jupyterlab_git
     jlpm run test

-IN CASE YOU IF YOU DO NOT PROPERLY CONFIGURE SERVER SETTINGS YOU SEE THE BELOW ERROR.
+IN CASE IF YOU DO NOT PROPERLY CONFIGURE SERVER SETTINGS YOU SEE THE BELOW ERROR. when you reload the page you see the below error.
 Failed to load the jupyterlab-git server extension :
     Git server extension is unavailable.
 Please ensure you have installed the JupyterLab Git server extension by running: pip install --upgrade jupyterlab-git.
 To confirm that the server extension is installed, run: jupyter serverextension list.

-I'm experiencing the same kind of symptoms, on a docker image built on top of the latest scipy-notebook image from docker-stacks (i.e. my Dockerfile has FROM jupyter/scipy-notebook:latest)
+    pip install -U jupyterlab jupyterlab-git

-I believe I have everything in place, as the image runs
+    jupyter labextension install @jupyterlab/git

-pip install -U jupyterlab jupyterlab-git jupyter labextension install @jupyterlab/git jupyter serverextension enable --py jupyterlab_git
+    jupyter serverextension enable --py jupyterlab_git

 also a runtime check exhibits this